Krakow’s Cloth Hall: The Beautiful Baroque Juggernaut

 The souvenir stands in the Cloth Hall are open from 10:00 in the morning until 06:00 at night.
 After dark, the north-south passageway is not accessible, but the east-west passageway remains open.
 The Cloth Hall’s many restaurants, which include some of the city’s best dining, stay open until late.
 It also boasts two museums, both different in tone and the variety of exhibitions.
 On the upper level is the Sukiennice Museum, which holds an impressive collection of famous 19th century Polish paintings and statues.
 Venturing downstairs, the Rynek Underground museum on level B1 features myriad small but interesting modern exhibits about Krakow’s history.
 These include holograms and smoke screen displays.
 There’s even a 1,000 year-old segment of the city’s stone foundations.

 Some other places to shop in Krakow: HERE

 Krakow Cloth Hall Info

 More info: Details of the Rynek Underground Museum can be found here.

 Opening hours: 10:00 AM to 06:00 PM.

-Costs: Entry to the Cloth Hall is free.
-Tickets for the Rynek Underground museum can be purchased for 19zl for a normal ticket, 16zl for discounted ticket for elders and young adults under the age of twenty-six, and 15zl for group tickets.
+Costs: Entry is free.
+Purchasing tickets for the Rynek Underground museum are 19zl for a normal ticket, 16zl for cheaper tickets for elders and young adults under the age of twenty-six, and 15zl for group tickets.